 Sanitation workers in NYC serve a vital role in the health and welfare of the five boroughs as they collect trash in Manhattan, Brooklyn, the Bronx, and Queens.
-Unfortunately, these hard working City employees are exposed to daily dangers of the job which put their safety at risk.
+Unfortunately, these hard-working City employees are exposed to the daily dangers of the job which put their safety at risk.

 Sources of Recovery